 Personally, I’ve found that although long-term-travel isn’t conducive to financial success, it does offer several other benefits.
 Perhaps the most unheralded benefit of my own long-term travel – it’s been 1,704 days (almost five years) since I could understand what most humans are talking about.
 I’m generally in non-English speaking countries, and so, I never hear the fairly monotonous conversations about politics, celebrities, shopping, or sporting events.
 After a lifetime of hearing the same conversations on repeat, this is actually a refreshing change.
 And, there is little point in watching TV as a traveller, when the broadcasts are almost entirely in a language I don’t understand – so I don’t remember the last time I watched “the news”.
 It’s great.
 The downside is, long term travel can lead to a relatively isolationist lifestyle.

 So in many ways, being a long-term traveller is strangely similar to being a hermit – minus the long beard, semi-nudity, and throwing shit at anyone that dares enter my cave.

 Maybe that’s what it’s like to be rich.

-PS, limited seats for our third Kyiv and Chernobyl “Pop-Up Tour – Summer Edition”, taking place in July 2017, ARE ON SALE NOW.
-All the info is right here – I hope you can join us for an incredible week in Ukraine.
+PS, limited seats are available for our third Kyiv and Chernobyl tour – and this time, we’re including Transnistria (a country that may or may not exist) and the nation of Moldova (it definitely exists).
+TICKETS ARE ON SALE NOW.
+All the info is right here – I hope you can join us for an incredible Eastern European journey through three nations…